-Some mattresses are more suitable for allergy sufferers than others, and some should be avoided altogether.
+Some mattresses are more suitable for allergy sufferers than others.

 The best mattress for allergies is one made from memory foam or latex.

 - Memory foam is a naturally hypoallergenic material that inhibits the spread of allergens.
 That's because the dense structure of memory foam does not allow dust mites and other allergens to penetrate.
 The denser the memory foam, the better it will be at keeping the allergens away, not to mention that higher density foam will provide fantastic support and pressure relief.
-Keep in mind that there might be some initial off-gassing with new memory foam mattresses.
-This off-gassing is mostly safe, but a small percentage of people are sensitive to it.
+Some memory foam mattresses, particularly those that have been compressed and shrink-wrapped in a box, are subject to off-gassing, which can irritate those with chemical sensitivities or respiratory conditions.
 If you're one of those people, you can do several things to avoid getting a mattress laden with particularly harsh chemicals.
 First, look for a memory foam mattress that uses a percentage of plant-based foams in place of some of the conventional polyurethane foam.
 Second, choose a mattress with certifications from OEKO-TEX or CertiPUR-US®, as these require a minimum level of volatile organic compounds (VOCs).
 Third, find out where the memory foam has been manufactured.
 Foams made in the U.S. are subject to stricter health and safety regulations than some imported foams.

 - Latex mattresses are another great option for allergy sufferers.
 Even people allergic to latex can generally sleep safely on latex mattresses because multiple washings during the manufacturing process eliminate the proteins that cause latex allergies.
 Natural latex is naturally resistant to dust mites.
 It's also antibacterial and resistant to mold and mildew.
 Make sure your mattress is made with 100% natural latex, as synthetic latex will not have the same hypoallergenic properties.
 If you're unfamiliar with latex and how it feels, know that it will give you the same contouring as memory foam with a bit more responsiveness.